MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-tax-file-formats-dk.md

 ---
-title: Using the Tax File Formats (DK) Extension | Microsoft Docs
+title: Using the Tax File Formats (DK) Extension
-description: This extension makes it easy to export files that are pre-formatted to meet bank requirements for electronic submissions.
+description: The tax file formats extension makes it easy to export files that are pre-formatted to meet bank requirements for electronic submissions.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf